ShieldMyFiles/duly-noted/docs/ts/classes/referenceCollection.ts.md

     }

 ```
+ <a name="referencecollection-addanchortag" id="referencecollection-addanchortag" ></a>[🔗](#user-content-referencecollection-addanchortag)ReferenceCollection/addAnchorTag
+## Add Anchor Tag

-## Add Anchor Tag to the appropriate subcollection
+Add Anchor Tag to the appropriate subcollection by
-Recursively skims the collection and subcollections to place anchor in the correct place.
+recursively skiming the collection and subcollections
+to place anchor in the correct place.

 ```typescript
     public addAnchorTag(anchorTag: string[], fileName: string, lineNumber: number): void {